Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/user_rights_overview/user_rights_security_scenarios.md

 ---

-    title: User rights and privileges use cases
+    title: "User rights and privileges use cases"
-    linkTitle: User rights and privileges use cases
+    linkTitle: "User rights and privileges use cases"
-    weight: 250
+    weight: 240

----
-This topic describes how you can add mounting levels of security to your Transfer CFT environment, and features 4 typical user types.
+---This topic describes how you can add mounting levels of security to your Transfer CFT environment, and features 4 typical user types.
 In all but the first example, no added security, the user types are defined by Central Governance roles.
 By adding file and user controls you can add increasing security controls.

 For more information on roles and privileges in Central Governance, refer to the *Central Governance User Guide*.